Zelfior/reactflow_component/docs/index.md

 #   Use example

 This section provides an example of how to build a workflow using the API.
-In this example, FloatInput based nodes can be plugged in output nodes, the output nodes will display the sum of the plugged float input nodes.
+In this example, FloatInput based nodes can be plugged in output nodes, and the output nodes will display the sum of the plugged float input nodes.

 First the necessary classes must be imported from the module: